maximskripnik/orientdb-poc/README.md

 ---

 ### Environments
-"Usage: sbt run <N> <doSingle> " +
-      "where N is the number of vertices you want to load orientDB with in each of the tests " + "and doSingle is boolean flag which indicates weather single connection tests should be performed at all " + "(They can kill OrientDB when OrientDB on large N values (~20k)" Configuration file at `src/main//resources/application.conf` should be self-explanatory and also will show you the defaults.
+Configuration file at `src/main//resources/application.conf` should be self-explanatory and also will show you the defaults.

 But just in case: